 Each column represents a single standard.
 See the image below for the details.

-💡 Tip from the Otus Team: If there is an additional column in-between the student's last name and the first standard, that means your district has Total Grade Conversion enabled.
-This takes the performance mean for all attempts and converts it to a total class grade (could be a letter grade, a performance level, or any other term your district has decided to use).
+If there is an additional column in-between the student's last name and the first standard, that means your district has Total Grade Conversion enabled.
+This takes the performance mean for all attempts and converts it to a total class grade.
+This takes the performance mean for all attempts and converts it to a total class grade.
+See below for an example.

 Individual Student/Standard Performance

-Clicking within an individual student's performance will take you to a more detailed view of their performance level(s).
+Clicking on an individual student's performance will take you to a more detailed view of their performance level(s).

 Select an individual student's name:

-- You can change the Mastery Setting by clicking into the dropdown menu in the upper-right corner.
+You can change the Mastery Setting by clicking on the dropdown menu in the upper-right corner.

-- Mean - performance determined based on the average level they perform at.
+Mean - performance is determined based on the average level they perform at.

-- Mode - performance determined based on the level they perform at the most.
+Mode - performance is determined based on the level they perform at the most.

-- Most Recent - performance determined based on the level they achieved most recently.
+Most Recent - performance is determined based on the level they achieved most recently.

-- Highest - overall performance will be determined based on the highest level they've achieved.
+Highest - overall performance is determined based on the highest level they've achieved.

-- Decaying Average - overall performance will be determined using a calculation that is based on an average with more weight given to the more recent scores.
+Decaying Average - overall performance is determined using a calculation that is based on an average with more weight given to the more recent scores.

 💡 Tip from the Otus Team: If you are unsure of how the performance level is being calculated, reach out to the Otus Support Team through the chat feature, and we'll be happy to help!